sigasi/sigasi_insights/faq.md

 ![](faq-images/search.png)

 # Configure

 ## How can I make Sigasi generate spaces instead of TAB's?

 See [tabs-and-spaces].

 ## How can I change the font size?

 See [/manual/config#Font Size].

-## Sigasi keeps compiling everything while I am trying to configure ...
+## Sigasi keeps compiling everything while I am trying to configure my VHDL Libraries

 While you are configuring your libraries (mapping and unmapping files), the built-in compiler may trigger a full rebuild several times.
 In order to avoid this, and make Sigasi more responsive while you configure your libraries, you can _turn of auto...

 ## How can I change the default key bindings?

 To change the key binding (keyboard shortcuts) within Eclipse: **Window > Preferences** and next **General > Keys**.

 ## How can I change settings?

 Most settings can be changed in **Window > Preferences**.
 In this dialog, you can either browse the menus to the left, or search for an item in the search field in the top left.

 ![](faq-images/settings1.png)